Extending torsors over regular models of curves: Introduction

-Secondly, we generalize a result by Chiodo \cite[Propositions 7.4.1 and 7.5.1]{Chiodo} which provides a criterion for the existence of a finite \'etale $R$-model of $J[r]$, when $r$ is prime to $p$.
-In fact, his result is a finiteness criterion for $\mathcal{J}[r]$, because when $r$ is prime to $p$, $\mathcal{J}[r]$ is \'etale, hence is the natural candidate for being the N\'eron model of $J[r]$.
+In a second part, we generalize a result by Chiodo \cite[Propositions 7.4.1 and 7.5.1]{Chiodo} which provides a criterion for the existence of a finite \'etale $R$-model of $J[r]$ when $r$ is prime to $p$.
+In fact, his result is a finiteness criterion for $\mathcal{J}[r]$ because when $r$ is prime to $p$, $\mathcal{J}[r]$ is \'etale, hence is the natural candidate for being the N\'eron model of $J[r]$.
 This no longer holds when $p$ divides $r$; nevertheless, we show that the same finiteness criterion for $\mathcal{J}[r]$ holds.
 This yields interesting examples of commutative group schemes admitting a finite flat model that maps into $\mathcal{J}$.
 Applying our previous results to this setting, we obtain the following:\\

-\textbf{Corollary \ref{coro}.} \textsl{Let $C$ be a smooth projective geometrically connected curve over $K$ of genus $g \geq 2$ with a rational point, and let $\mathcal{C}$ be a regular model of $C$ over $R$.
-Let $G$ be a finite flat $K$-group scheme killed by $r$, and let $Y \rightarrow C$ be a pointed fppf $G$-torsor such that $Y$ is geometrically connected.
-If $C$ is semistable and if Chiodo's criterion is satisfied (Proposition~\ref{prop:CC}), then $G$ has a finite flat model $\mathcal{G}$ and $Y \rightarrow C$ extends uniquely into a pointed logarithmic $\mathcal{G}$-torsor over $\mathcal{C}$.}\\
+\textbf{Corollary \ref{coro}.} \textsl{Let $C$ be a smooth projective geometrically connected curve over $K$ of genus $g \geq 2$, with a rational point, and let $\mathcal{C}$ be a regular model of $C$ over $R$.
+Let $G$ be a commutative finite $K$-group scheme killed by $r$, and let $Y \rightarrow C$ be a pointed fppf $G$-torsor such that $Y$ is connected.
+If $C$ is semistable and if Chiodo's criterion is satisfied (Theorem~\ref{prop:CC}), then $G$ has a finite flat $R$-model $\mathcal{G}$ for which $Y \rightarrow C$ admits a unique extension into a pointed logarithmic $\mathcal{G}$-torsor over $\mathcal{C}$.}\\

-Finally, the last part of the paper is devoted to the study of examples of extensions of torsors.
-We give ourselves a hyperelliptic curve on $\Q$, depending on a prime number $p$, and whose Jacobian contains a subgroup isomorphic to $(\Z/p\Z)^2$.
-This then gives a $\mu_{p}^2$ -torsor on the curve by what is explained above.
-To begin with, we will construct a regular model of the curve above $\Z_l$, for a prime number $l$.
-Then, we will ask if the previous torsor extends on this model.
-For different values of $l$, we will treat different examples which will give in some cases an fppf extension of the initial torsor and in others, a logarithmic extension not coming from an fppf torsor, and this is achieved by studying the (unique) extension of the morphism $(\Z/p\Z)^2 \to J$ into a morphism $(\Z/p\Z)^2 \to \mathcal{J}$. \\
+Finally, the last part of the paper is devoted to the study of an example of extension of torsors.
+We give ourselves a hyperelliptic curve over $\Q$ whose Jacobian contains a subgroup isomorphic to $(\Z/p\Z)^2$.
+Hence this gives a $\mu_{p}^2$ -torsor on the curve.
+In the case where $p=3$, we first construct a regular model of the curve above $\Z_3$.
+Then, we will ask if the previous torsor extends to this model, and this is achieved by studying the (unique) extension of the morphism $(\Z/3\Z)^2 \to J$ into a morphism $(\Z/3\Z)^2 \to \mathcal{J}$. \\